oconnor0/BeaconRoad/Book/440-Advancement.md

 * When you Push Yourself and Fail an Action Roll, mark 1 XP in the Attribute for the Action you rolled.
 For example, if you roll a Skirmish action, Push Yourself, and Fail, you mark XP in Body.

-When you roll in a **group action** that's desperate, you also mark XP.

 At the end of the session, review the XP Triggers on your character sheet.
 For each one, mark 1 XP if it happened.
 The XP triggers are:

 * Your Archetype-specific XP trigger: